paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-092-powerplant-and-industrial-fuel-use.md

 ### Statutory Notes

 #### References in Text
 The Natural Gas Act, referred to in subsecs. (e)(5) and (f)(2), (3), is act June 21, 1938, ch.
 556, 52 Stat.
-821, as amended, which is classified generally to chapter 15B (§ 717 et seq.) of Title 15, Commerce and Trade.
+821, which is classified generally to chapter 15B (§ 717 et seq.) of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see [section 717w of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section717w&num=0&edition=prelim) and Tables.

 #### Amendments
 1987—Subsec. (a)(1).
 Pub.
 L. 100–42, § 1(c)(21)(A), struck out reference to subchapter II of this chapter.